 If you are planning a baptism in the next couple of months, please be aware that except in extenuating circumstances, we do not hold them during Lent (begins on February 14 this year).
-The only date remaining is the weekend of February 4.
 They will resume on April 15.
 Call Amy, 964-3038 to schedule.

 Have you registered on FORMED yet?